developerstephanieb/latex_reference/01_fundamentals/01_syntax.md

 # 01: Syntax

-This guide provides an overview of the basic LaTeX syntax needed to write and compile documents.
+This guide provides an overview of the fundamental LaTeX syntax needed to write documents.

 ---